-2019 is coming to a close and we are sure that you have many things on your mind.
-As you look forward to what 2020 will bring, it is also a good time to look back and think about what happened in your business in the past year.
-More specifically, it can be a good idea to think about the documents you have accumulated over the past year and where these are saved.
+The year is coming to a close and we are sure that you have many things on your mind.
+As you look forward to what next year will bring, it is also a good time to look back and think about what happened in your business in the past year.
+More specifically, it can be a good idea to save the documents you have accumulated over the past year.

 - Previous year tax returns